Nurzarina/Nurzarina/README.md

 ## About Me
-- 👀✨️ A web developer currently learning python and cybersecurity for backend development.
+- 👀✨️ A web developer currently learning python for backend development and React for frontend development.

 ## Portfolio